 This is an overview of the historical development of political, cultural and economic behavior and institutions within a specific geographical context.
 Students will focus on a specific region, e.g., the Middle East, Latin America, Sub-Sahara Africa or Asia.
 Students will understand the history of a region and its impact on current events.
 Pre-requisites: none.

 This course introduces the issues and institutions of national security policy.
-You will gain an appreciation of strategic thought and strategy formulation, the ability to assess national security issues and threats, and an understanding of the political and military institutions involved in the making and execution of national security policy.
-Prerequisites: none.
+Students gain an appreciation of strategic thought and strategy formulation, the ability to assess national security issues and threats, and an understanding of the political and military institutions involved in the making and execution of national security policy.

 This course introduces the basic methods, concepts, and substance of comparative politics and focuses on institutions and behaviors as well as development and modernization theories.
-You will gain the tools to address questions such as: What is a political system?
-What are the different varieties of democracies and authoritarian regimes?
-Are some regimes more vulnerable to political violence than others?
-What explains the transition from authoritarianism to democracy and can that process be reversed?
-How does geography impact the political, economic, and social development of a region?
-Prerequisites: none.
+Issues covered include: the nature of political systems; the different varieties of democracies and authoritarian regimes; and the impact of geography on the political, economic, and social development of a region.